widcardw/obsidian-asciimath/README.md

 > ```

 #### Using dollar-sign math blocks.
-Default obsidian math is wrapped in `$` on both ends for the inline math with `$$` for the display-style block.
+Default obsidian math is wrapped in `$` on both ends for the inline math and with `$$` for the display-style block.
-You can enable "Replace math block" in the plugin settings which allows the plugin to render AsciiMath inside of dollar-sign blocks.
+You can enable "Replace math block" option in the plugin settings which allows the plugin to render AsciiMath inside of dollar-sign blocks.
 > The neat part is that you can keep your LaTeX math blocks as they are, because the plugin is smart enough to guess which syntax is used for a particular block.